denhartog/jquery-simple-pagination/README.md

 ###Add:
 - [ ] Select specific page (dropdown)
 - [ ] Updates values of BOTH '.simplePagination-update-items-per-page' when using dual navigation
-- [ ] Make it so only one of First/Previous if on 2nd page (I vote 'First')
+- [x] Make it so only one of First/Previous if on 2nd page (I vote 'First')
-- [ ] Make it so only one of Next/Last appear if on 2nd-to-last page (I vote 'Last')
+- [x] Make it so only one of Next/Last appear if on 2nd-to-last page (I vote 'Last')
+- [x] Custom text for First, Previous, Next and Last links
 - [ ] Limit display of individual page links if page_count exceeds a specific limit (e.g. 1 2 3 4 **5** 6 7 8 9 10; becomes: 3 4 **5** 6 7)